JashanChopra/JashanChopra/README.md

-## Hey! 👋
-### I'm an aerospace engineer who took a turn into software engineering.
-I live in Boulder, Colorado and currently work at Ball Aerospace!
+### Hey! 👋 I'm an aerospace engineer who took a turn into software engineering.
+I live in Boulder, Colorado and currently work at Ball Aerospace.

 ## Work